 Once your application has been accepted, fill in your profile.
 Like any social media profiles, Suicide Girls has a bio section that you can fill out as little or much as you like.
 I’d suggest filling in as much as possible, it will get you off to a good start and it shows members and potential future-friends that you care enough to bother.
-It’s not a rule that this has to be done but, really, how are members going to like you if they don’t know anything about you to like?!
+It’s not a rule that this has to be done but, really, how are members going to like you if they don’t know anything about you?!
 The more you put in, the more you’ll get out of it so a little bit of effort definitely goes a long way and will improve your experience tenfold.

 You will be considered a Hopeful until SG select your set as a ‘Set of the Day’ to be featured on the front page of the site.
 If your set is chosen, you will have a free account for life as a Suicide Girl (a title you won’t ever lose!) as well as getting paid $500 for your photoset.
 There is no time limit for this, your set could be bought the day it comes out, a month on or even years later if you choose to leave it in review…please don’t be stressed that your set hasn’t been instantly picked up because someone elses was.
 Your journey will take a very different route to everyone elses because it’s yours – don’t get bogged down by comparing numbers of likes or comments either.
 Yes, they are a good way to gage how well your set has been received by the members but I’ve had ‘lower performing’ sets chosen for the front page whilst many with staggeringly higher likes haven’t made it yet – there is no formula!
 Suicide Girls is about being unique and quirky, not formulaic.